camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

     --password-stdin 709825985650.dkr.ecr.us-east-1.amazonaws.com
 ```

-### Create a TLS certificate
+## Create a TLS certificate

-Now would be a good time to create a trusted TLS certificate and upload it into the k8s cluster.
-If you have a certificate ready, you can create a secret named "tls-secret" from it with the following command:
+Now would be a good time to create a trusted TLS certificate and upload it into the Kubernetes cluster.
+If you have a certificate ready, you can create a secret named `tls-secret` from it with the following command:

 ```
 kubectl create secret tls tls-secret --cert=<certificate> --key=<private-key>
 ```

-The values.yaml in the previous steps are configured to use a secret named "tls-secret".
-If you decide to call it something else, make sure you modify the values.yaml file from the previous steps.
+The `values.yaml` in the previous steps are configured to use a secret named `tls-secret`.
+If you decide to call it something else, make sure you modify the `values.yaml` file from the previous steps.

-### Pull and run the helm chart
+## Pull and run the Helm chart

-Pull the helm chart
+Pull the Helm chart:

 ```
 mkdir awsmp-chart && cd awsmp-chart